Leading Awarded Best Senior Trusts and Asset Protection Lawyers

 The trust with the beneficiaries are family members

 Used to protect assets within the family or bloodline where the class of members may include even unborn children.
-Sometimes refers to a discretionary trust set up for tax planning purposes or asset protection purposes in Australia and New Zealand.
+Sometimes refers to a discretionary trust set up for tax planning purposes or asset protection purposes in Sydney and New Zealand.

 7